sarmilaupadhyaya/Terminology-Extraction/README.md

 ## Execution
+ ** Note ** initial running may take a while as it has to download elmo model which takes a while.

 To run the inference on the gold dataset that is inside data/gold_annotation.csv, run the following code, being in the root directory.